 Commercial landings are consistently greater during spawning months than non-spawning months and peak in May and Augusts.
 Recreational landings have been consistently greater during spawning months than non-spawning months and peak during the period of April through August.

 Management of Spawning Aggregations

-There is no commercial catch limit for Cubera Snapper in federal waters.
+There are no commercial catch limits for Vermilion Snapper in federal or state waters.
 Net and spearing gear are prohibited in federal waters for the commercial fishery.
-The recreational fishery in federal waters is managed by a catch limit of 10 that must fit within a total catch limit of 10 similar snapper.
-Recreational catch limits mirror the federal catch limit, if they are present at all.
-There are no commercial catch limits in any gulf states except for Florida, where the daily limit is 2 per person or per boat.
+The recreational fishery in federal waters is subject to a daily catch limit of 10 that must within a total catch limit of 10 similar reef fishes.
+In state waters, the catch limits are the same as the federal limit or less restrictive, excpet for Texas which does not set a limit.
 There are no commercial or recreational seasonal closures for the fishery.
 Madison Swanson, Steamboat Lumps and the Edges are closed year round.
-The minimum size is 12" TL for commercial and recreational.
+The minimum size is 10" TL for commercial and recreational.